2019 FIFA U-20 World Cup: Host selection

 The bidding process to host the 2019 FIFA U-20 World Cup and the 2019 FIFA U-17 World Cup was launched by FIFA in June 2017.
 A member association may bid for both tournaments, but they would be awarded to different hosts.

 Candidate countries

 Two countries submitted formal bids to host the tournament.

 FIFA announced Poland as the hosts after the FIFA Council meeting on 16 March 2018 in Bogotá, Colombia.
 Poland won the bid over India in a 9–5 vote.

 Qualified teams

 A total of 24 teams qualified for the final tournament.
 In addition to Poland, who qualified automatically as hosts, 23 other teams qualified from six separate continental competitions.
 The slot allocation was approved by the FIFA Council on 10 June 2018.
-All 24 teams qualified had played in the tournament prior to this edition, making this the first U-20 World Cup in which none of the teams that earned a spot were making their debut.
+All 24 teams qualified had played in the tournament prior to this edition, making this the first and only (as of 2027) U-20 World Cup in which none of the teams that earned a spot were making their debut.